Inside: Create spooky-chic Halloween décor for your front porch when you conjure up a concrete jack-o-lantern.

-The only technical part to making these concrete jack-o-lanterns is mixing up the concrete.
-As a concrete newbie before completing this project, I can vouch that it’s not that hard.
+The only technical part to making these concrete jack-o-lanterns is mixing the concrete.
+As a concrete newbie before completing this project, I can vouch that it wasn’t as scary as I expected.
 You too can mix concrete!

-First, you’ll need to gather your supplies.
-The base materials for this project are just plastic pumpkin buckets (I used two) and a package of fast-setting QUIKRETE® concrete mix.
-But, you’ll need a few other tools you probably already have on hand to get the job done.
+Before you get started, gather your supplies.
+The materials for this project include plastic pumpkin buckets (I used two) and a package of fast-setting QUIKRETE® concrete mix.
+But, you’ll need a few other tools you already have on hand to get the job done.

 - Plastic pumpkin buckets (I used two)